Step One: Research and Prepare

 From September to May, our recruiters visit campuses throughout New York City to meet with interested candidates and share information about becoming a public school teacher.
 See the schedule of events to find out when we’re hosting our next sessions.
 Please note that only people invited to the event by that university or college can attend.

 Begin Researching Schools

 With almost 1,700 schools, it's important for teachers to find the right fit in a school that's a good match for their skills and interests.
-To help navigate the incredible choice the New York City public schools offer, you can use School Search to find schools by borough and grade level.
+To help refine your search and identify the schools that fit you best, you can use School Search to find schools by borough and grade level.

 Progress Reports grade each school with an A, B, C, D, or F to help you understand how a school is doing and compare it to other, similar schools.

 School Surveys summarize school environment information based on survey responses from teachers, parents, and students.

 Quality Reviews provide more in-depth profiles of each school, based on two- to three-day visits by experienced educators who talk to parents, students, and staff, observe classrooms, and review how schools use information and set goals to improve learning for all students.